mschauer/CausalInference.jl/docs/src/index.md

 The listing algorithms for adjustment sets are implemented from scratch using an memority efficient iterator protocol to handle large problems.

 ## Performance
-The speed of the PC algorithm is comparable with the C++ code of the R package `pcalg`.
+The speed of the PC and GES algorithm is comparable with the C++ code of the R package `pcalg`.
+The exact score-based algorithm scales to 20-25 variables on consumer hardware, which comes close to the theoretical limits of these approaches.

 ## Plotting
 Main package provides a text-based output describing all identified edges for PC and FCI algorithm ([`plot_pc_graph_text`](@ref) and [`plot_fci_graph_text`](@ref), respectively).